 Recognizing the reality that the need for trauma recovery is great — there are an estimated 1.3 million torture survivors in the United States alone — we seek to incorporate group-based mental health approaches, whenever possible, to more efficiently reach larger numbers of survivors.

-Essential to making mental health care accessible to our clients is language capacity.
-Our 2016-2017 healing team includes 13 clinical providers who speak a multitude of languages, as well as our Refugee Voices team of 7 mental health interpreters who bring additional language support in Amharic, Arabic, Dari, Farsi, Mam, Pashto, Spanish and Tigrinya.
 Chosen for their mental health interpretation skills, their cultural and emotional sensitivity, and their willingness to engage in the difficult process of listening to histories of violence and ongoing suffering, we provide vital support and training to our Refugee Voices team to further enhance skills and prevent secondary trauma.
-Altogether, PTR has the capacity to serve clients in 23 different languages.
+Altogether, PTR has the capacity to serve clients in over 20 different languages.

 Clinical Training | Global Healing and Human Rights Training Program